VilleOlof/all_minecraft_banners/spec.md

 eventually tidy up backend & stuff & just make it open source
 move mcb into its own crate in this workspace (just banner & pattern adding, including base static bytes)
+also some stats on the server would be amazing (like how many banners generated & stuff)